In This Article

 - Cultural integration issues

 - The actual cost of a difficult integration & high cost of recovery

 For me, ALL of the above points are directly or indirectly related to cultural differences.
 In other words, they are all a sign of the impact of culture on international business.

 Then what are those cultural differences in business?

 Below is a map of the world where you can see different so-called culture clusters; cultures that are more-or-less comparable (not (!) identical!).

-As you can see, there are 7 culture cluster with the pink cluster covering the biggest land-mass.
-Together with the olive-green color, these two have about 80% of the world population.
+As you can see, there are 7 culture clusters with the pink cluster covering the biggest landmass.
+Together with the olive-green color, these two have about 80% of the world’s population.

 6 Simple Powerful Strategies That You Can Use Right Now